-A discussion ensued about how the Integrated Pest Management (IPM) Council could do more to inform mosquito-borne diseases.
+In July, Sarah Robinson of the Maine Center for Disease Control and Prevention (Maine CDC) provided a report on annual funding for mosquito monitoring.
+The presence of mosquito-borne diseases and the species of vector mosquitoes present in Maine have been on the rise in recent years, and, since 2013, the Maine CDC and BPC have worked together to conduct surveillance for mosquito-borne diseases.
 Robinson reported that they had tested 1,500 pools in 2019, and two pools in York County tested positive for Eastern Equine Encephalitis (EEE).
 Robinson stated that funding would be used to get the mosquito insectary running, which was temporarily closed due to the COVID-19 pandemic, and conducting pesticide-resistance testing.
-The board approved a \$50,000 grant to the Maine CDC.
+The board approved a \$50,000 grant to the Maine